sharewave/alanmcgee.github.io/_posts/2014-06-26-cap-table-and-documents.md

 When it's time to evaluate how a decision will impact you and your shareholders, such as an upcoming financing or valuation, you'll inevitably have to gather these documents to validate the state of your cap table.
 It's usually a lawyer or accountant (often both, independently) going through that process, and that takes a lot of time and money.
 <figure style="float:right; padding:5px 0px 0px 60px;"><img src="/images/evidence.png"/>
-<figcaption style="font-size: 15px">A transacation supported by evidence</figcaption>
+<figcaption style="font-size: 15px">A transaction supported by evidence</figcaption>
 </figure>
 At Sharewave, we're building tools on top of your documents and legal agreements to make them more meaningful.
 That starts with the cap table, and this is the first of many steps that we're taking to connect the underlying documentation to your capitalization.